vuejs/v2.vuejs.org/src/v2/guide/reactivity.md

 })
 ```

-<p class="tip">`$nextTick` relies on native Promises, which means that heavy operations in a `$nextTick` callback can be render blocking.
+<p class="tip">`$nextTick` relies on native Promises, so heavy operations in a `$nextTick` callback can be render blocking.
 This is because the callback is pushed into the browsers microtask queue rather then the event loops normal queue.

-For this reason, when you have heavy synchronized tasks, it’s wise to avoid using `$nextTick`, or rather, combine it with a `setTimeout()`.
-A `setTimeout()` will have UI updates run before the callback is picked up by the event loop.
+For this reason, when you have heavy synchronized tasks it’s wise to avoid using `$nextTick`, or rather, combine it with a `setTimeout()`.
+A `setTimeout()` will run UI updates before the callback is picked up by the event loop.

 `$nextTick` is better suited for when you have to do some lightweight or async operation _after_ the DOM has been updated.</p>